jcwestover/cse251/week03/assignment/prove.md

 ## Submission

-When finished, upload your Python file to Canvas (please no ZIP files).
+When finished, upload your assignment.py and signature files to Canvas (no zip files).